Associate of Science Degree in Cybersecurity

 Some of the courses in this program use materials that provide a foundation for graduates to prepare for the CompTIA A+ and Network+ certification exams**.
 The associate degree also helps you prepare to complete a more advanced program.
 Upon graduation you may choose to enroll in Trident’s Bachelor of Science in Computer Science program with a concentration in cybersecurity.

-Trident's Associate Degree in Cybersecurity program is an excellent way to build a foundation of knowledge to pursue a potential career path in the IT and security industry.
+Trident's Associate Degree program in Cybersecurity is a good way to help build a foundation of knowledge to pursue a potential career path in the IT and security industry.
 The coursework for the ASC program consists of general education, elective, and program core courses.
 There are 32 hours in general education subjects like math, English composition, foundations of computing, and computer ethics.
 You must also choose eight credits of elective courses.

 The core courses of the cybersecurity program include: